 For a step-by-step tutorial on how to make this French Apple Tart Recipe you can watch my video below.

 SUBSCRIBE TO MY YOUTUBE CHANNEL and never miss a recipe! (it’s free!) and new videos post each Saturday!

-SHOP THIS EPISODE: (This link goes to Amazon where I am an affiliate)
+SHOP MY FRENCH APPLE TART RECIPE: (This link goes to Amazon where I am an affiliate)